jeremytammik/RoomEditorApp/README.md

 To install it, fork the repository, clone to your local system, load the solution file in Visual Studio, compile and install in the standard Revit add-in location, for example by copying the add-in manifest file and the .NET DLL assembly to `C:\Users\tammikj\AppData\Roaming\Autodesk\Revit\Addins\2016`

 In order to build RoomEditorApp, you will first need to download and compile the [DreamSeat CouchDB wrapper library](https://github.com/vdaron/DreamSeat) and reference the its .NET assembly `DreamSeat.dll`.
-This will pull in these additional DLLs, which all need remain accessible to run the add-in:
+This will pull in these additional DLLs:

 - Autofac.dll
 - DreamSeat.dll